yosbelms/getjs/readme.md

 JavaScript control flow library to make sequential the asynchonous code.

-**Getjs** is a control flow library based in generators to get rid of callback hells and Promises boilerplate by making sequential your asynchonous code.
-One of the Getjs key features is the ability to interoperte with libraries based on callbacks, Promise or event-driven APIs, in sequential way.
+**Getjs** is a control flow library based in generators to get rid of callback hell and Promises boilerplate by making sequential your asynchonous code.
+One of the Getjs key features is the ability to interoperte with libraries based on callbacks, Promise or event-driven APIs, in a sequential way.

 Example in Node.js:
 ```js